Everything You Need to Know About Average Funeral Costs

-Not many people know that the Federal Trade Commission regulates the price of basic funeral services under the Funeral Rule, but even the price of basic services (known as the “general price list”) can be out of reach for many people.
+Few people know that the Federal Trade Commission regulates basic funeral expenses under the Funeral Rule.
+Still, even the price of a basic funeral (known as the “general price list”) can be out of reach for many people.

-- The National Funeral Directors Association reported that the average cost of a funeral is $7,045.
+- The National Funeral Directors Association (NFDA) reported that a funeral costs $7,848.

-- Embalming, which is included in the general price list, usually costs about $800, but this process is only necessary if you plan to have a funeral with a viewing.
+- Embalming usually costs about $800, but this process isn’t necessary if you don’t plan to have a funeral with a viewing.

-- In addition to the general price list, some funeral homes may require advance payment for services like verifying the death certificate, preparing notices, and securing a burial permit, which can cost up to $1,228.
+Some funeral homes can request advance payment for services like verifying the death certificate, preparing notices, and securing a burial permit.
+The fee for these services can cost up to $1,525.

 Cemetery and burial costs

 For burials, there is usually a procession to the cemetery for the burial of the body after the service at the funeral home.
-Associated costs are listed on the general price list, including transportation of the remains, a burial plot, and a casket.
-These costs can add up quickly:
+The associated funeral costs of a typical burial are listed on the general price list.
+These costs can add up quickly, including transportation of the remains, a burial plot, and a casket.

-- The cost of transportation of the body from the funeral home to the cemetery, whether in a hearse or a limousine, averages $725.
+- The cost of transporting the body from the funeral home to the cemetery in a hearse averages $350.

 - Securing a plot of land for burial is another funeral expense regulated by the general price list.
-On average, a plot costs around $1,000.
+On average, a plot costs between $1,500-$2,500.

 - The casket can be an important element of the funeral in many traditions, but it can also be one of the priciest.
-Often, funeral homes offer a selection of basic caskets regulated under the general price list, but you can elect to bypass these options and purchase a more expensive casket.
-According to the Federal Trade Commission, the average cost of a casket is $2,000.
+Often, funeral homes offer a selection of basic caskets regulated under the general price list, but you can bypass these options and find a more expensive casket.
+The average cost of funeral caskets is $2,000 and can run up to $10,000.

 Memorial service costs

-For families looking to avoid both the cost and the process of funeral services, a memorial service offers flexibility and is usually less expensive.
-A memorial involves a celebration of life but may vary from a funeral according to the traditions, beliefs, and wishes of the family.
-Here’s an overview of costs typically associated with memorials:
+A memorial service offers flexibility and is usually less expensive for families looking to avoid both the process and cost of funeral services.
+A memorial involves a celebration of life but may vary from a funeral according to the family’s traditions, beliefs, and wishes.

 - Green burials have become a popular option.
-According to National Geographic, your body can be buried in a land preservation site for as little as $1,950—a stark contrast to the general price list that funeral homes offer for burial in a cemetery.
+Your body can be buried in a land preservation site for as little as $2000—but the green funeral costs will depend on your state and the location of the burial lot.